Porjus Hydroelectric Power Station

 The construction of the Porjus power station out in the wilderness is considered a pioneering achievement.
 The material for the founding work had to be carried in backpacks over a 44 km trail in uninhabited land before any infrastructure was built.
 In the early 1970s, a new power station was built but the old monumental brick building has been kept as a cultural heritage site with most of the machinery intact, with Vattenfall doing daily tours for visitors during the summertime.
 The station is actually the third largest.
 In 2016, its 10 MW generator was upgraded with a fast active magnetic bearing for testing.

 Just downstream of the station is Harsprånget Hydroelectric power station.
-With 977 MW, it is the largest hydroelectric power station in Sweden.